ianhenryryan/watermarkcnn/README.md

 Training Time Elapsed: 228.00 Minutes
 ```
+Summary:
+- The warmup phase helped stabilize initial training as seen with the loss going from 6.72903 -> 3.8560 from first to second warmup epoch.
+- Train PSNR started at ~14.8 dB and reached ~26.6 dB
+- Val PSNR steadily improved to ~27.5–28 dB, a solid metric for image restoration tasks.
+- Val SSIM reached ~0.72, indicating perceptual quality and structure recovery are good.

 # Metrics & Visuals
 All of the outputs that I used to make adjustments to the model as needed after each training run.